 "We had this comment the other day: "...when I see that little blue circle with 'CSIRO' written in it, I know it's gonna be okay."

 The rise of science social media platforms has transformed how researchers engage with the public.
 And CSIRO is often considered the gold standard for science communications, particularly in the Australian government.

-Summer leads a team of dedicated social media experts (Rachel Lee and Tess Corkish), videographers (Henry Stentiford and Elendil Archer), and digital communication specialists (Smriti Daniel and Felicity Kelly).
+Summer leads a team of dedicated social media experts (Rachel Lee, Tess Corkish and Banpreet Shahi), videographers (Henry Stentiford and Elendil Archer), and a digital communication specialist, Smriti Daniel.